CMT: Convolutional Neural Networks Meet Vision Transformers: Approach

 Inspired by~\cite{efficientnet}, we propose a new compound scaling strategy suitable for transformer-based networks, which uses a compound coefficient $\phi$ to uniformly scale the number of layers (depth), dimensions, and input resolution in a principled way:

 where $\alpha$, $\beta$, and $\gamma$ are constants determined by grid search to decide how to assign resources to network depth, dimension and input resolution, respectively.
 Intuitively, $\phi$ is the coefficient that controls how many more ($\phi\geq1$) or less ($\phi\leq-1$) resources are available for model scaling.
 Notably, the FLOPs of the proposed CMT block is approximately proportional\footnote{The precious proportion is associated with $n$ and $d$.
 For example, CMT-S has $n$=$3136\gg d$=$64$ in ``stage 1'' and $n$=$49\ll d$=$512$ in ``stage 4''.
-We find the above proportion can already generate good variants for CMT.} to $\alpha$, $\beta^{1.5}$, and $\gamma^2$ according to E.q. \ref{eq:cmt-block-flops}.
+The above proportion can already generate good variants for CMT.} to $\alpha$, $\beta^{1.5}$, and $\gamma^2$ according to E.q. \ref{eq:cmt-block-flops}.
 And we constraint $\alpha \cdot \beta^{1.5} \cdot \gamma^2 \approx 2.5$ so that for a given new $\phi$, the total FLOPS will approximately increase by $2.5^{\phi}$.
 This will strike a balance between the increase of computational cost and performance gain.
 In our experiments, we empirically set $\alpha$=1.2, $\beta$=1.3, and $\gamma$=1.15.

 We build our model CMT-S to have similar model size and computation complexity with DeiT-S (ViT-S) and EfficientNet-B4.
-We also introduce CMT-Ti, CMT-XS, CMT-B and CMT-L according to the proposed scaling strategy.
-The input resolutions are $160^2$, $192^2$, $224^2$, $256^2$ and $288^2$ for all four models, respectively.
+We also introduce CMT-Ti, CMT-XS and CMT-B according to the proposed scaling strategy.
+The input resolutions are $160^2$, $192^2$, $224^2$, and $256^2$ for all four models, respectively.
 The detailed architecture hyper-parameters are shown in Table~\ref{tab:arch}.